Frequently Asked Questions About Birds

 Is the bird hurt or sick?

-Yes: Call a wildlife rehabilitator (see below for contact information).
+Yes: Call a wildlife rehabilitator (see above for contact information).
 If one is not available, call the state wildlife agency (see below for contact information) or call a vet.
 If unable to reach any of these, go ahead and attempt to rescue the bird following the steps in the section below titled How to Rescue Baby Birds.

 No: See the next question